OneSavings Bank plc: Half-year Report

 LEI: 213800WTQKOQI8ELD692

-OneSavings Bank plc Interim report for the six months ended 30 June 2018
+OneSavings Bank plc CORRECTION Interim report for the six months ended 30 June 2018

+This announcement amends and replaces the Interim report for the six months ended 30 June 2018 issued at 7am on 23 August 2018.
+The table in Note 8, detailing the weighted average number of shares for the period, has been amended to the table below.
+The only impact of the change in weighted average number of shares is on earnings per share (EPS):

 OneSavings Bank plc ('OSB' or 'the Bank' or 'the Group'), the specialist lending and retail savings group, announces today another strong set of results for the six months ended 30 June 2018.